If your partner is abusing you, you probably wonder:

 An abuser may be apologetic after being abusive, but this doesn’t mean they’ve changed or even want to change.
 In fact, many batterers go through a very predictable cycle: increasing abusiveness, an incident of violence, a period of regret, and attempts to make up.
 They may apologize and promise to change in order to get you to take them back, to drop a restraining order, or to drop criminal charges.
 This remorseful stage is another abusive and controlling tactic and does not lead to any lasting change.

 Are they violent because they drink?

 Alcohol does not cause anyone to be abusive; it gives them a convenient excuse.
-If your partner is violent and also abuses alcohol or drugs, then they have two problems to take care of.
-A substance abusing batterer typically has a period of improved behavior when they first get off the substance, but then heads rapidly back to their old abusive ways.
+If your partner is violent and also uses alcohol or drugs, then they have two problems to take care of.
+A substance using batterer typically has a period of improved behavior when they first get off the substance, but then heads rapidly back to their old abusive ways.

 Should there be couples counseling?

 No. Abuse is a problem in the abuser, not a problem in the relationship.
 Couples counseling allows the abuser to focus on criticism of their partner instead of dealing with their own problems.
 An abuser may retaliate against their partner physically or verbally for what the partner says to the counselor.
 They may even put pressure on their partner to give up certain things that are important in return for them giving up violence, but that’s another controlling tactic and doesn’t lead to real change.